stepminer/Haiti_rural-socioeconomics/README.md

 - **PC_3kmSant**: Percentage of population within 3 km of a health center.
 - **PC_3kmLekol**: Percentage of population within 3 km of a school.
 - **latitude** and **longitude**: Geographic coordinates of the rural sections.

+- The original data 'seksyon_redui.csv' is more granular at the communal section level and was made graciously available by Jean Francois Tardieu (Quisqueya University).

 ## Getting Started